-The Health (Drinking Water) Amendment Act 2007 (HDWAA) now makes it mandatory for councils to comply with the government's drinking water standards.
-This change will mean that the cost of providing water to residents and businesses will increase significantly over the coming 10 years due to the need for Council to upgrade its water supplies to meet the Government's new standards.
+The Health (Drinking Water) Amendment Act 2007 (HDWAA) now makes it mandatory for councils to comply with the Government's drinking water standards.
+This change will mean that the cost of providing water to residents and businesses will increase significantly over the coming 10 years.
 Improvements to the water supplied to residents will mean an increase in the level of service provided.
 While most supplies in the District obtain water from good quality groundwater sources, they are currently not meeting the standards.
 The main reason for non-compliance is a lack of protozoa treatment at the treatment plants, which is required under the standards no matter what the quality is of the source water.
 The HDWAA also requires the completion and implementation of Public Health Risk Management Plans (PHRMPs) for all Council water supplies.
 These must be completed by specific dates.

 Council has completed PHRMPs for several water supply schemes and has a programme in place to complete the rest in advance of the deadlines in the legislation.
-Council has budgeted \$1.12 million over the next 10 years to prepare PHRMPs for the supplies that do not already have them.
+Council has budgeted \$1.08 million over the next 10 years to prepare PHRMPs for the supplies that do not already have them.
 The PHRMPs outline what work is required to reduce public health risks within the schemes and to meet and maintain compliance with the Drinking Water Standards New Zealand (DWSNZ).

-If these projects proceed the daily water charge will increase from 59.67 cents to \$1.05 during the 10 year period and the volume charge will increase from \$1.725 to \$2.921.
-These projects and other water supply projects will also contribute to an increase in Council's debt by \$56.4 million over the 10 year period.
-This includes an increase in development contributions loans of \$6.47 million.
+If these projects and other water supply projects proceed the daily water charge will increase from 61.81 cents to \$1.10 during the 10 year period and the volume charge will increase from \$1.87 to \$2.91.
+These projects and other water supply projects will also contribute to an increase in Council's debt by \$56.2 million over the 10 year period.
+This includes an increase in development contributions loans of \$6.42 million.

-In this Draft Long Term Plan Council has programmed, at considerable cost, upgrades of all remaining urban water treatment plants not currently meeting the DWSNZ during the coming 10 years.
+In this Long Term Plan Council has programmed, at considerable cost, upgrades of all remaining urban water treatment plants not currently meeting the DWSNZ during the coming 10 years.
+The Pohara water supply upgrade has been delayed for a few years as improvements made to the water supply following the December 2011 rainfall event mean that the full upgrade to meet drinking water standards is less urgent.
 The three rural water supply schemes, however, are not covered by the upgrades and may be upgraded after the next 10 years if affordable methods of treatment can be found.